GerbilSoft/rom-properties/README.md

   including icons for GEOS files.
 File formats supported currently include D64, D71, D80, D82, D81, D67, G64, and G71.

+* ColecoVision ROM images are now supported, including the text displayed on the ColecoVision logo screen.

 * New translations: Romanian and Italian

 Translators wanted; if you can translate rom-properties from English to another